 Split entry using pending orders

 When trading bearish breakouts we prefer to use a “split entry” method.
-This means once the pattern is nearly complete, you accumulate into the position with a series of orders.
+This means once the pattern is nearly complete, you pyramid into the position with a series of orders.

 These can either be placed together or as sell stop (pending) orders below the support level.